TV Cidade Verde

-TV Cidade Verde (channel 5) is a Brazilian television station based in Teresina, capital of Piauí in Brazil affiliated with SBT.
-The station is owned by businessman Jesus Elias Tajra under Grupo Cidade Verde, which also includes TV Cidade Verde de Picos, the CidadeVerde.com online portal, radio stations Cidade Verde and CV Mais and the CV Play app.
+TV Cidade Verde (channel 5) is a Brazilian television station based in Teresina, the capital of the state of Piauí, Brazil, affiliated with SBT.
+The station is owned by businessman Jesus Elias Tajra through the Grupo Cidade Verde, which also includes TV Cidade Verde de Picos, the CidadeVerde.com online portal, radio stations Cidade Verde and CV Mais, and the CV Play app.

 History

-The concession for VHF channel 5 in Teresina was granted by President João Figueiredo on May 19, 1982, to the journalist, businessman and politician Jesus Elias Tajra, at the time mayor of the municipality.
-TV Pioneira went on air in December 1985, on an experimental basis, broadcasting Rede Bandeirantes programming, which until then was aired irregularly by TV Timon (today TV Meio Norte), which then migrated to SBT.
-Its name derived from Rádio Pioneira, belonging to the Archdiocese of Teresina, of which Tajra had been director and announcer.
+The concession for VHF channel 5 in Teresina was granted by President João Figueiredo on 19 May 1982 to the journalist, businessman, and politician Jesus Elias Tajra, who was the mayor of the municipality at the time.
+TV Pioneira went on air in December 1985 on an experimental basis, broadcasting Rede Bandeirantes programming, which until then had been aired irregularly by TV Timon (today TV Meio Norte); TV Timon subsequently migrated to SBT.
+Its name was derived from Rádio Pioneira, belonging to the Archdiocese of Teresina, of which Tajra had been director and announcer.

-Four months after going on air, TV Pioneira was formally inaugurated on March 23, 1986, with the airing of its first local program, Jornal da Pioneira, presented by Tony Trindade and Laura Learth.
-In February 1987, it became the first broadcaster to broadcast Teresina's carnival live, and in March, it broadcast live the inauguration of governor Alberto Silva, also being the first to carry out this type of coverage.
+Four months after going on air, TV Pioneira was formally inaugurated on 23 March 1986 with the airing of its first local program, Jornal da Pioneira, presented by Tony Trindade and Laura Learth.
+In February 1987, it became the first broadcaster to broadcast Teresina's carnival live, and in March, it broadcast the inauguration of Governor Alberto Silva live, also being the first to carry out this type of coverage.

-On November 9, 1998, the broadcaster changed from its original name to TV Cidade Verde.
-It was in this new phase that the slogan "A boa image do Piauí" (The good image of Piauí) emerged, used to this day.
+On 9 November 1998, the broadcaster changed from its original name to TV Cidade Verde.
+It was in this new phase that the slogan "A boa imagem do Piauí" (The good image of Piauí) emerged, which is used to this day.
 In 1999, it began transmitting its programming via satellite to 80% of the state, continuing to expand its coverage in the following years.
-On January 9, 2000, TV Cidade Verde left Rede Bandeirantes and became affiliated with SBT, changing affiliation with TV Meio Norte.
+On 9 January 2000, TV Cidade Verde left Rede Bandeirantes and became affiliated with SBT, exchanging affiliations with TV Meio Norte.

-On March 29, 2006, TV Cidade Verde celebrated 20 years of foundation and on that occasion the special program TV Cidade Verde, 20 Years of History, was shown, which told the history of the station and that of Piauí, involving society, politics, sport, administration and arts.
+On 29 March 2006, TV Cidade Verde celebrated 20 years of foundation.
+On that occasion, the special program TV Cidade Verde, 20 Years of History was shown, which told the history of the station and that of Piauí, involving society, politics, sport, administration, and arts.

-On October 19, 2008, on "Piauí Day", the special program Piauí 250 Anos de História was aired, which sought to faithfully portray the 250 years since Piauí was founded, with the main highlight being the film produced by the team of the station, which tells the history of the independence of the State of Piauí, and seeing the success that this program generated, the station decided to release DVDs with everything that was presented.
+On 19 October 2008, on "Piauí Day", the special program Piauí 250 Anos de História was aired.
+It sought to faithfully portray the 250 years since Piauí was founded, with the main highlight being a film produced by the station's team telling the history of the independence of the state of Piauí.
+Due to the success generated by the program, the station decided to release DVDs of the production.

-On March 7, 2009, the special program Mulheres do Piauí 2009 was aired at 12 pm, on the eve and in honor of International Women's Day, celebrated on March 8, and has been held annually since then.
+On 7 March 2009, the special program Mulheres do Piauí 2009 was aired at 12:00 pm, on the eve of and in honor of International Women's Day, celebrated on 8 March.
+It has been held annually since then.